OSH Answers Fact Sheets

 The crucial ergonomic principle in tool use and design -- bend the tool, not the wrists -- however correct and valuable does not always prevent discomfort and injuries when bent-handle tools are used indiscriminately, regardless of the layout of the work situation.

 A handle that is too short can cause unnecessary compression in the middle of the palm.
 It should extend across the entire breadth of the palm.
-Tool handles longer than 100 mm (preferably 115-120 mm) will reduce the negative effects of any compression exerted.
-Rounded handles will minimize palm compression on the palm still further.
+Tool handles should be not less than 100 mm (4 in) to reduce the negative effects of any compression exerted.
+Handles around 120 mm (5 in) are generally recommended.
 Keep in mind that the use of gloves requires longer tool handles.

 Separation between handles

 Crushing, gripping or cutting tools such as pliers or tongs are equipped with two handles.
-The recommended distance separating handle is between 50 mm and 65 mm.
-Such a range will fit both male and female users.
-Tools with larger or smaller spans will reduce one's maximum grip strength and may contribute to the onset of carpal tunnel syndrome.
+The recommended distance separating the handles is between 65-90 mm (2.5 to 3.5 in).
+Grips that are larger than 100 mm (4 in) will be difficult for some users.
+Tools with larger or smaller spans will reduce one's maximum grip strength.

 Materials and texture of handles